allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 * Active filters
 * Custom columns

-If a project has sub-projects, the experiments can be viewed by their sub-project groupings or together with all the experiments in the project.
+If a project has subprojects, the experiments can be viewed by their subproject groupings or together with all the experiments in the project.
 The customizations of these two views are saved separately.
 :::